yellowpigs.net

 Thanks!

-Philosophical pondering #1: Why is it so surprising that people can dive without foot fins, when fish don't scissor kick or frog kick, and there are many species of fish that don't even particularly rely on their tail fins for propulsion?
+Pondering #1: Why is it so surprising that people can dive without foot fins, when fish don't scissor kick or frog kick, and while tail fins can be incredibly useful, there are also many species of fish that don't even particularly rely on their tail fins for propulsion?
 Watch parrotfish or butterflyfish or boxfish swim, and you'll notice they are using their pectoral fins a lot.
-And then there are rays and flying gurnards with their own ways to swim.
-Closer to human body shape, sea turtles swim almost entirely with their front flippers (seriously nerdy analysis here).
+And then there are manta rays and sailfish and even flying fish with their own fast and efficient ways to swim.
+Somewhat closer to the human body in form, sea turtles swim almost entirely with their front flippers (seriously nerdy analysis here).
 Marine mammals do use their tail fins, but usually together as a single fin along with the rest of their body to undulate, similar to the aptly-named dolphin kick used by competitive (human) swimmers.